mutalyzer/hgvs-parser/docs/usage.rst

      NG_012337.1(SDHD_v001):c.274G>T

-Variant description model
+Description model
 -------------------------

-To obtain the variant description model of the description, add the ``-c`` flag.
+To obtain the model of a description add the ``-c`` flag.

 .. code-block:: console